stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 Sign-off:

+Layer: Traits

 # Abstract

-Non-fungible tokens or NFTs for short are digital assets registered on blockchain with unique identifiers and properties that distinguish them from each other.
+Non-fungible tokens - NFTs for short - are digital assets registered on blockchain with unique identifiers and properties that distinguish them from each other.
 SIP-009 defines the trait for how ownership of an NFT is managed.
+Fungible tokens - FTs for short - are digital assets where each token can be replaced by another token (see SIP-010).
+Semi-fungible tokens are digital assets where each token has a unique identifier and is dividable into fungible parts (see SIP-013).
 This SIP aims to provide a flexible standard to attach metadata to NFTs, like descriptions or urls to digital files.
+The same standard is applicable to fungible tokens.

 # License and Copyright